Banking in Uganda: After 2010

 By April 2011, the number of commercial banks had increased to 23.
 The bank branches in the country numbered over 400.
 The banking sector employed over 8,700 people.
 Total commercial bank assets in the country were valued at more than USh 11 trillion.

 During 2012, the BoU closed the National Bank of Commerce (Uganda) (NBCU), a small indigenous operation with wealthy investors, some of whom held high-ranking government positions.
 NBCU's deposits were transferred to Crane Bank.
 In November 2012, the total number of commercial bank branches in the country reached 500.

 In June 2012, the BoU estimated the total banking assets in the country at USh 14.4 trillion.
 In June 2013, the BoU estimated the total of all commercial bank assets in the country at USh 15.7 trillion.
 Those assets had increased to USh 18.6 trillion by 30 June 2014.
 As of 31 December 2015, total banking assets in the country were USh 21.7 trillion.

 The Bank of Uganda reported total banking assets at USh 24.9 trillion, as at 30 June 2017, with 7.4 million commercial bank accounts in the country.
 At that time, there were 546 bank branches and 818 ATMs in Uganda.

 As of June 2019, according to the Uganda Deposit Protection Fund, total banking assets in the country were USh 30.3 trillion (US$8.34 billion), with total customer deposits of USh 22 trillion (US$6.05 billion), held in approximately 14 million deposit accounts.
 The total banking sector loan portfolio had a 3.48 percent non-performing loan ratio.
 At that time, the Deposit Protection Fund had assets valued at USh 689 billion (US$190 million).

 As of January 2020, according to Uganda Bankers Association, there were 13 million bank accounts in Uganda and 11,000 banking agents countrywide.

 Asset allocation among commercial banks in Uganda

 As of December 2022, total assets in Uganda's banking institutions were valued at USh45.44 trillion (approx. US$12.3 billion).
 At that time the 10 largest commercial banks accounted for 82.18 percent of total banking assets, while the remaining 15 commercial banks held 17.82 percent.
 The top five banks held a combined market share of 57.54 percent of total national banking assets.
 As of December 2023 total bank assets in the country were valued at UGX:45.91 trillion (US$13.9 billion).
-At that time, the six larges and systemically important commercial banks (Stanbic, Standard Chartered, Centenary, Absa Uganda, Dfcu Bank and Equity Bank Uganda) held a combined market share of 62.15 percent in assets.
+At that time, the six largest and systemically important commercial banks (Stanbic, Standard Chartered, Centenary, Absa Uganda, Dfcu Bank and Equity Bank Uganda) held a combined market share of 62.15 percent in assets.